 Several families went home after the meal, leaving only nine of us stayed for the second half of the tour as the others left after lunch.
 There was more driving than walking.
 The second half of the tour began with a visit to Mission San Francisco de Asís.
 Founded just before the U.S. declared independence from the Kingdom of Great Britain, the mission is the oldest surviving structure in San Francisco.
 We then went to the nearby Palace of Fine Arts but didn't actually go inside due to time constraints.

 Up next was Fort Point, located at the base of Golden Gate Bridge.
 The fort had just closed for the evening, but we stayed in the parking lot for a while to enjoy the cool ocean breeze.
 The next destination was the Legion of Honor; as the museum was also closed, all we did was look at the outdoor artworks.
 The afternoon concluded at the makeshift memorial outside the home where the late Robin Williams once lived.
 It was touching to see that so many people cared about him.

 The plan was to head to another Chinese restaurant for dinner.
 However, my father had such a hard time finding a parking spot that we almost decided not to stay.
 Mom was about to call Henry to tell him we were leaving when Dad found a place to park at the last minute.
 Our group then had dinner together before going separate ways.
 The food wasn't that good, but at least Mom was able to take a break from cooking.

-Due to all the traveling, my parents and I were totally exhausted when we got home.
+Having walked so much, the three of us were totally exhausted when we got home.
 MapMyRun says we walked a total of around 12 miles - which is a new record for us.
 I'd say that burned off quite a few calories. :-)

 On the whole, this had to be one of our best day trips ever.
 I had no idea San Francisco could be so much fun.
 I'm hoping similar events are planned for the future.
 In the meantime, you can see pictures from the field trip here.